fabienkruba/cmdunix101/presentation.md

 	And now we can chain elementary commands into a bigger and more complex process, but we need some commands

+**Careful with redirections** there is a risk of overwritting a file !

 ---
 ### Commands